Who can present?

 - Can present research conducted with a faculty member from an outside university

-- Can co-present with up to three other students or researchers
+- Can co-present with up to three other students or researchers, provided they submit the same video

 - Can present research that is in the early stages

-- While we expect that participants will share their intention to present with their faculty advisers and supervisors, official approval from an adviser or supervisor is not required during the application process.
-Princeton Research Day is a public event, and presenters are responsible for ensuring that the presentation will not endanger later publication or intellectual property filings.
+- Are responsible for ensuring that their presentation will not endanger later publication or intellectual property filings, as Princeton Research Day is a public event.
+While we expect that participants will share their intention to present with their faculty advisers and supervisors, official approval from an adviser or supervisor is not required during the application process.